arangodb/kube-arangodb/docs/platform.md

 1) Install [CertManager](https://github.com/cert-manager/cert-manager) on your cluster.

-2) Enable Gateway Feature.
-Add `--deployment.feature.gateway=true` option to the Operator arguments.

-3) Enable Webhooks. e.g. if you are using Helm package, add `--set "webhooks.enabled=true"` option to the Helm command.
+2) Enable Webhooks. e.g. if you are using Helm package, add `--set "webhooks.enabled=true"` option to the Helm command.

-4) Enable Managed Certificates. e.g. if you are using Helm package, add `--set "certificate.enabled=true"` option to the Helm command.
+3) Enable Managed Certificates. e.g. if you are using Helm package, add `--set "certificate.enabled=true"` option to the Helm command.

-5) Enable Gateways in the ArangoDeployment.
+4) Enable Gateways in the ArangoDeployment.
 Set `.spec.gateway.enabled` and `.spec.gateway.dynamic` to True